yaoyi92/autoplex/docs/user/installation/installation.md

 It is very important to have it compiled with Python (`-D PKG_PYTHON=on`) and LIB PACE flags (`-D PACELIB_MD5=$(md5sum libpace.tar.gz | awk '{print $1}')`).

+As `autoplex` heavily relies on `atomate2`, it is strongly recommended to also make yourself familiar with the [atomate2 documentation](https://materialsproject.github.io/atomate2/).

-A more comprehensive `autoplex` installation guide can be found [here](installation/installation.md) and for a even more advanced installation, you can also follow the [developer installation guide](../dev/dev_install.md).
+For a more advanced installation, you can also follow the [developer installation guide](../../dev/dev_install.md).

 ## Workflow management